themuffinator/oblivion-reverse/docs/spawn_manifest_report.md

-`monster_sentinel` is implemented in the modern codebase but does not surface in the retail `gamex86.dll` spawn table, which suggests it was added post-release or is specific to Oblivion’s fork. 【F:docs/manifests/spawn_manifest_comparison.json†L60-L63】 Documenting that divergence in monster reference material will help level authors understand which assets are custom to this project.
+`monster_sentinel` is implemented in the modern codebase but does not surface in the retail `gamex86.dll` spawn table, which suggests it was added post-release or is specific to Oblivion’s fork.
+The repo now gates its spawn registration behind `OBLIVION_ENABLE_MONSTER_SENTINEL`, mirroring the rotate-train option so parity builds can compile without the custom monster and produce clean manifest diffs.
+Run `tools/extract_spawn_manifest.py --define OBLIVION_ENABLE_MONSTER_SENTINEL=0` when regenerating parity-focused manifests to keep `missing_in_hlil` empty for the sentinel entry. 【F:docs/manifests/spawn_manifest_comparison.json†L60-L63】

 ## Spawnflag mismatches